chal349/Student-Records/README.md

 * Functions that return data, as well as modify data

 Roster class
-  -Parses data from a string
+* Parses data from a string
-  -Creates an array of pointers to Student objects -Modifies data in the Student objects
+* Creates an array of pointers to Student objects
+* Modifies data in the Student objects
-  -Ability to make calculations using Student object's data members and output results
+* Ability to make calculations using Student object's data members and output results

 ---------------------------------